 - participated in the Transgender Legal Defense & Education Fund’s (“TLDEF”) name-change clinic, which serves low-income members of the transgender community in New York seeking to change their legal names to conform to their gender identities.
 Recently, S&C celebrated the 150th name change in which the Firm had been involved.

 - 2014 marked the 25th year that S&C lawyers have hosted a bi-weekly legal clinic at New York-Presbyterian Hospital’s Center for Special Studies and its Gay Men’s Health Crisis satellite location to provide estate planning services to impoverished individuals living with AIDS and HIV.
 Since 1989, lawyers at the Firm have dedicated more than 14,000 hours to the project.

 S&C was one of the first global law firms to provide health coverage and benefits to same-sex domestic partners prior to the legal recognition of same-sex marriage.
-Today, the Firm also provides Family and Medical Leave Act leave, adoption assistance, relocation assistance, and other benefits to same-sex domestic partners.
+Today, the Firm also provides Family and Medical Leave Act leave, relocation assistance and other benefits to same-sex domestic partners.
 Sullivan & Cromwell lawyers from the Estates and Personal Group also are available to assist with respect to powers of attorney, visitation instructions and healthcare proxies, which have particular importance to LGBT personnel and their families.
 Specific questions about the benefits provided by Sullivan & Cromwell may be directly addressed to Melanie Corpuz.